dmbarbour/glas/docs/GlasCLI.md

 A community can extend this notebook application to serve as a root [shell](https://en.wikipedia.org/wiki/Shell_(computing)) for a glas system.
 Instead of running individual glas applications within an OS, users can compose applications into this shell, treating it as an operating system of sorts.

 In practice, we'll often want instanced shells, perhaps expressed as `"glas --shell ..."`, with users optionally naming an instanced shell for persistence.
 This can feasibly be implemented by copying or logically overlaying a configuration folder.

-## Initial Namespace

-The initial namespace includes [program primitives](GlasProg.md) under '%\*', and links '%env.\*' to 'env.\*' in the user configuration.
-Further, the glas executable may write a few '@\*' compiler dataflow definitions.
-For example, we might automatically define '@src.set(...)' to support notebook applications.
-This integration with compiler dataflow may be configurable.

-In scope of compiling the user configuration, '%\*' is read-only and '%~' is unlinkable.
-We'll reserve the latter as a runtime private space for scripts, staged applications, and optimizer integration.
-Corresponding translations:

-        # user configuration
-        move: { "%" => WARN }
-        link: { "%env." => "env.", "%~" => WARN }

-        # script or staged app, at addr
-        move: { "%" => WARN, "" => "%~addr." }
-        link: { "%env." => "env.", "%~" => WARN, "" => "%~addr." }

-However, '%\*' and '@\*' are frequently hidden by front-end compilers.
-In that context, the namespace might be viewed as empty, modulo keywords and potential access to shared library functions without declaring them.

 ## Implementation Roadmap